apple/foundationdb/documentation/sphinx/source/configuration.rst

 This is made possible by combining two features.
 The first is the ability to support asynchronous replication between two regions.
 Because we are not waiting for the commits to become durable in the remote region before reporting a commit as successful, it means the remote region will slightly lag behind the primary.

-This is similiar to ``fdbdr``, except that the asynchronous replication is done within a single cluster instead of between different FoundationDB clusters.
+This is similar to ``fdbdr``, except that the asynchronous replication is done within a single cluster instead of between different FoundationDB clusters.

 The second feature is the ability to add a synchronous replica of the mutation log in a different data center.
 Because this datacenter is only holding a transient copy of the mutations being committed to the database, only a few FoundationDB processes are required to fulfill this role.